 Antivirus scanning corrupts the TNEF attachment and the recipients Outlook can't decode it.
 This is more common with client side scanners, such as AVG.
 To fix, disable email scanning on the client side; there is no need to scan email with a virus scanner on the desktop computer.

 As mentioned previously, the nickname cache can contain the 'always use RTF' flag - if the sender ever forces RTF for one message to the contact, the cache remembers the setting for that contact and always uses RTF (forcing it on the address overrides the conversion setting in Mail format>Internet), even though the contact is no longer set to always use RTF.
 Delete the address from the cache to fix.

 If all else fails...

-If nothing seems to be working and you use Outlook 2007 SP2 or Outlook 2010 or 2013, you can use a registry value to end TNEF encoding once and for all.
+If nothing seems to be working and you use Outlook 2007 SP2 or newer, you can use a registry value to end TNEF encoding once and for all.
 This will affect your ability to use features that require TNEF encoding, including Voting and Meeting Requests in native Outlook format.
 (Ready-to-use .reg files are available below.)

 - Close Outlook

 - Start Registry Editor (type regedit in the Start Search box or Start menu, Run command and press Enter)